 A. Application to Outsource Required Crewmember Training.

-a) A copy of the initial training center audit including an analysis of the training
+a) A copy of the standardization review including an analysis of the training

 developed to qualify centers instructors/TCEs on the operators curriculum;